composedlabyrinth/Kontaku-LTImindtree_Project/README.md

 ### **Prerequisites**

 * Python 3.x installed on your system.
-* (Optional) No external pip packages required since it uses standard libraries.
+* No external pip packages required since it uses standard libraries.

 ### **Steps**